BeccaHyland/anagram_api/README.md

 For Object-Oriented design, the following decisions were made:

-4. Formatting incoming POST Word requests for database compatibility (model logic) is handled by a PORO class services/`WordMaker`
+4. Formatting incoming POST Word requests for database compatibility (model logic) is handled by a PORO class, services/`WordMaker`
-5. Mining the database and finding anagram matches is handled by a PORO class services/`AnagramSearch`
+5. Mining the database and finding anagram matches is handled by a PORO class, services/`AnagramSearch`

 ##### Edge Cases
 * sad path for a request to DELETE a word that does not appear in the database (was erroring out with `nil`)